clyall/FormEmailer/README.md

 Please download the zip file [here](https://raw.github.com/clyall/formemailer/master/FormEmailer.zip)

 1. Unzip the downloaded file (FormEmailer.zip)
-2. In the sheet you want FormEmailer installed in, click "Tools" > "Script Editor" to open the scripts editor in a new tab.
+2. In the Google Sheet you want FormEmailer installed in, click "Tools" > "Script Editor" to open the scripts editor in a new tab.
 3. Select "File" > "New" > "HTML file".
 Create 4 files like this, with the following names (make sure these are spelled correctly):
    - about
    - settings